Marron are about the best tasting freshwater crayfish there is, and their benefits don’t stop at your tastebuds.

 CLIPPING CLAWS

-One method to increase stocking density while decreasing chances of cannibalism is to break off the top closing pincer on each claw.
+One method commercial growers used to increase stocking density while decreasing chances of cannibalism is to break off the top closing pincer on each claw.
 Although the claw will slowly grow back (meaning you will need to do it again) it needs to be mentioned that marron are very shy and sensitive creatures.
-Although the act of breaking off the pincer doesn’t harm the marron, the stress caused will lead to losses.
-This is something that I do not do myself, but I have seen it done in huge stocking dams and tanks down south.
+This is something that I do not do myself and seems very harsh, but I have seen it done in huge stocking dams and tanks down south for commercial production.
+Try avoid this if you can.

 Tips for buying

 Marron can be bought very easily in Western Australia.
-They are expensive in aquarium shops and less expensive at places that sell large numbers of koi, although the marron are likely to be quiet small here.
+They are expensive in aquarium shops and less expensive at places that sell large numbers of koi, although the marron are likely to be quite small here.
 Marron can be bought live at fish markets and you can order direct from marron farms, however most marron farms will have a minimum order of about 5kg.
-Try finding other types of Marron, like, Hairy Marron (Cherax tenuimanus), the common Smooth Marron (Cherax cainii) and the infamous Blue Marron.
+Try finding other types of Marron, like, Hairy Marron (Cherax tenuimanus), the common Smooth Marron (Cherax cainii) and the infamous Blue Marron of the same family name.

 Barbecued Marron with Garlic & Herb Butter